Take a Placement Test

 - The Examity software is accessible and can be used with various assistive technologies such as screen readers (JAWS) and magnification (Zoom Text).

-- Please contact the Assessment Center to verify your results have been received by STLCC or if you have any questions.
+- Please contact the Testing Center to verify your results have been received by STLCC or if you have any questions.
 Please allow a minimum of 72 hours to complete test registration and test taking.